-Webcam, microphone, and speaker/headphone are essential tools for a video conference.
+Webcam, microphone, and speaker/headphones are essential tools for a video conference.
 While laptops and smartphones provide built-in solutions, desktop users depend on separate components.
 Buying a separate webcam and speaker is always a burden if you are on a very tight budget and don’t want to waste desk space.
 Hopefully, there are some monitors with a built-in webcam, microphone, and speakers as well.

 You can always buy a separate high-quality webcam for your workstation, which is overkill for a simple video conference.
 If you’re looking for the best monitors with an integrated webcam, microphone, and speakers to save your wallet.
 This guide will help you to find the right one.

 Dell S2422HZ: Best Video Conferencing Monitor With USB-C Connectivity

 Dell S2422HZ is the newest Dell video conferencing monitor with an integrated webcam, speakers, and microphone.
 This 1080P 24” inch monitor provides a modern USB Type-C connection along with a webcam, speakers, and dual-array microphone.
 This unit is slightly expensive for a 24” inch 1080P monitor, but the discounted price and USB-C connection makes the deal attractive.

 Design and Build Quality: This monitor is completely different from the existing Dell P2418HZM, which is also a popular webcam monitor for a long time.
 Dell made a massive design overhaul in the S2422HZ over the P2418HZM.
 While the old one contains fat bezels, the new S2422HZ comes with slim bezels due to the pop-up webcam design instead of placing the webcam on the top bezel.
 Just press the button to pull out the webcam when needed and put it back when not using it.
 This innovative pop-up webcam design reduces security concerns.